California grizzly bear: Distribution and habitat

 Prior to Spanish settlement in the second half of the 1700s, it is estimated that 10,000 grizzly bears inhabited what is modern-day California.
 It is thought that the bears lived across almost the entirety of the state, save its most southeastern and northeastern corners.
 Probably the southernmost records for this subspecies are from the Sierra de Juárez, during the 18th century.
-The bears ate a diverse diet from California's varied climates, ranging from plant sources like grasses, seeds, and berries, and acorns, to animal sources such as deer, salmon, steelhead, and carrionincluding beached whale carcasses.
+The bear was most abundant in chaparral, oak woodland, and hardwood forests.